Skip to main content

 Traeger Ironwood 885 Pellet Grill

-Your decision in the premium tier depends on priorities: choose Pit Boss for maximum cooking capacity and value, or Traeger for the most advanced temperature control and smart features in outdoor cooking equipment.
+Your decision in the premium tier depends on priorities: choose Pit Boss for maximum cooking capacity and value, or Traeger for the most advanced temperature control and smart features.

 See at Amazon